quentinwendegass/RoboVM-Admob-Demo/README.md

 # RoboVM-Admob-Test

-Test to integrate the Google Mobile Ads SDK into an RoboVM Project.
+Test to integrate the Google Mobile Ads SDK into a RoboVM Project.

 ## Installing